-The following table sets forth information regarding ownership of our Common Stock as of March 29, 2013, or earlier date for information based on filings with the SEC by (a) each person known to the Company to own more than 5% of the outstanding shares of our Common Stock, (b) each director and nominee for director of the Company, (c) the company's Chief Executive Officer and each other executive officer named in the compensation tables appearing previously in this Proxy Statement and (d) all directors and executive officers as a group.
-The information in this table is based solely on statements in filings with the SEC or other reliable information.
+The following table sets forth information regarding ownership of our Common Stock as of April 14, 2016, or earlier date for information based on filings with the SEC by (a) each person known to the Company to own more than 5% of the outstanding shares of our Common Stock, (b) each director and nominee for director of the Company, (c) the company's Chief Executive Officer and each other executive officer named in the compensation tables appearing previously in this Proxy Statement and (d) all directors and executive officers as a group.
 Unless otherwise indicated, the address of each person or entity listed below is the Company's principal executive office.